okta/okta-mobile-kotlin/README.md

 Tokens minted via any flow are automatically stored in the credential via `Credential.storeToken` when using the `Credential.oidcClient` property.
 Using an `OidcClient` not fetched from a `Credential` (ie, one created via `OidcClient.createFromDiscoveryUrl`) will not result in automatic token storage.
-This means you do not need to call `Credential.storeToken` when refreshing a token via `Credential.refreshToken` or signing in via `Credential.oidcClient.createWebAuthenticationClient`.
+This means you do not need to call `Credential.storeToken` when refreshing a token via `Credential.refreshToken` or logging in via `Credential.oidcClient.createWebAuthenticationClient`.

 ### Logout